-(d) Derive and use mv = Bqr where m is the mass and r is the radius of the path.

-6.5 Electromagnetic induction

-6.5.1 Magnetic flux and flux linkage

-(a) Describe a simple experimental setup using a solenoid and a magnet together with the corresponding procedure required to investigate how the rate of change of flux induces an electromotive force (e.m.f.) in a circuit, reporting the observations made.
+Content Learning outcomes and comments that of a uniform magnetic field as a centripetal force. (d) Derive and use mv = Bqr where m is the mass and r is the radius of the path.
+6.5 Electromagnetic induction 6.5.1 Magnetic flux and flux linkage Candidates should be able to: (a) Describe a simple experimental setup using a solenoid and a magnet together with the corresponding procedure required to investigate how the rate of change of flux induces an electromotive force (e.m.f.) in a circuit, reporting the observations made.
 Only the qualitative analysis of the observations will be examined.

-6.5.2 Faraday's and Lenz's laws of electromagnetic induction

-- (a) State Faraday's and Lenz's laws of electromagnetic induction. - (b) Relate Lenz's law to energy conservation. - (c) State and use the equation $E = -\frac{d(N\phi)}{dt}$ where N is the number of turns, φ is the flux, the produce $N\phi$ is the flux linkage and E is the induced e.m.f. - (d) State and use the equation E = Blv where l is the length of the conductor inside the magnetic field and v the velocity.
+6.5.2 Faraday's and Lenz's laws of Candidates should be able to: (a) State Faraday's and Lenz's laws of electromagnetic induction electromagnetic induction. (b) Relate Lenz's law to energy conservation. (c) State and use the equation $E = -\frac{d(N\phi)}{dt}$ where N is the number of turns, φ is the flux, the produce $N\phi$ is the flux linkage and E is the induced e.m.f.

+- (d) State and use the equation E = Blv where l is the length of the conductor inside the magnetic field and v the velocity.
 The quantities B, l and v are perpendicular to each other. - (e) Describe qualitatively an experimental setup and procedure required to verify Lenz's law. - (f) Identify instances where Lenz's law is necessary to explain the behaviour of a system. - (g) Relate the directions of the magnetic field, current and the motion of the conductor in a simple generator.
 Use of Fleming's right hand rule is expected. - (h) Determine the polarity at the ends of a conductor due to an induced e.m.f.